galanonym/.vim/readme.md

     :1,3norm A; - appends ; to the end of every line (norm runs a normal command) :1,3norm i// - prepends // to every line
-    :1,3norm . - repeat last line (dot) operation on lines in range :'<,'>norm @q - repeat makro starting at start of a line on lines in range (visual selected) : - press to get :'<,'>
+    :1,3norm . - repeat last line (dot) operation on lines in range (visual selected) : - press to get :'<,'>

 Tab (Layout) Pages